mfouchi/showtkt-api/README.md

 `npx cnt --mq -c -f -o --outDir ./api/graphql/models`

+6. This will generate types to use in the Angular project

+`npx create-types --outDir api/generated`

 ### Database-First:

 This method will overwrite changes to the schema (like making list objects plural (ie: events or productions))